TiesdeKok/zoom-question-manager/README.md

 * Also provides a microphone volume meter to monitor your audio levels.
 If you are using a tool such as ManyCam you can also show your webcam to monitor whether you are in frame.

-* Open source, find the code on the GitHub repository which is linked below.

 <h2>How to install it?</h2>

 1. Make sure you have the Chrome browser installed on your computer